jameholme/rEIPer/README.md

         |       `\_|    |/      ,.__. \ |  ||
         /                     /`    `\ ||  ||

 The idea to do this originated in 2020.
 I was fuzzing URLs, but I'd get blocked pretty quickly, so I wanted to change my IP often.

+REIPER currently:
 1. Disassociates an EC2 instances's EIP
 2. Releases the EIP from the AWS EIP Pool
 3. Allocates a new EIP to the AWS EIP Pool